Tilakraj0308/To-Do-List/Readme.md

 - When you add new task, it keeps track of previous ones until deleted.
 - You can clear your local memory using clearall.

+##  📈 Improvements welcomed

+-Add better UI.
+-Add an alarm as the reminder of the work.
+-Maintain the Done marked task until deleted.
+-Should not add empty task.
+-Some sort of alert when task added or done.
+-Upgrade to PWA.

 ## ‎‍💻 Author

 - [@Tilakraj0308](https://github.com/Tilakraj0308)